avix133/tmetrics_wrapper/README.md

 ## Requirements
-Python: `3.8` or higher
+Python: `3.10` or higher
+Poetry: `1.8.0` or higher

 ---
 ## Getting started
 1. Clone this reporitory.
-2. Run: `pip install -r requirements.txt`
+2. Run: `poetry install`
 3. Generate API key:
 - Log in to TMetrics
-- Click your name in the left bottom corner.
+- Click your name in the right top corner.
 - Select My Profile in the drop-down list.
 - On the My Profile page, click the Get new API token link.
 - Copy the newly created token.